 I am so excited about sharing on No Time For Flash Cards today.
-I have been following this blog for along time and love Allison’s ideas.
+I have been following this blog for such a long time and love Allison’s ideas.
 My son (JDaniel) loves to cook and bake with me.
-With Saint Patrick’s Day drawing near I thought it would be fun to make Irish Soda Bread.
+With Saint Patrick”™s Day drawing near I thought it would be fun to make Irish Soda Bread.
 Bread making has always been a challenge for me.
-The end products are usually too tough because I have over kneaded them.
-Bread that tastes like a rock or should I say Blarney Stone isn’t good at all.
+The end products are usually rather tough because I have over kneaded them.
+Bread that tastes like a rock or should I say Blarney Stone isn”™t good at all.

-While searching through recipes online, I found one for Irish Soda Bread that didn’t require any kneading at all just stirring called Amazingly Easy Irish Soda Bread on AllRecipes.com.
-My son loves to stir.
+While searching through recipes online, I found one for Irish Soda Bread that didn”™t require any kneading at all, instead only stirring, called Amazingly Easy Irish Soda Bread on AllRecipes.com.
+My son, of course, loves to stir.
 This sounded like a great recipe for us.

-It is super easy too.
-This one just required dumping in ingredients and stirring.
+It is super easy, too.
+This one just required dumping in ingredients and then stirring.
 We are both really good at that.

 Here is the recipe:

 Easy Irish Soda Bread